 If your garden soil isn’t well-drained, consider a raised bed or planter for your growing tomatoes.
-With a raised bed, there won’t be any risks of standing water that could cause diseases in the tomato plants.
+There won’t be any risks of standing water with a raised bed that could cause diseases in the tomato plants.
 You’ll also be able to use a good quality potting mix in the bed for even better yields.

 Tomatoes love a good deep morning watering, especially during hot spells and hot summer days!
-Consistent watering will build a stronger root system so that the plants can better access the nutrients in the soil.
+Consistent watering will build a stronger root system to better access the nutrients in the soil.
 Garden tomatoes typically require 1-2 inches of water a week.

 Feed them Coffee!